 - Allow chickens to free range in the garden to do weed and garden clean up.

-- Enjoy veggies from the greenhouse, cold frame, harvest brussel sprouts and rest of the kale before the heavy snow arrives.
+- Enjoy veggies from the unheated winter greenhouse.
+Harvest Brussel sprouts and rest of the kale before the heavy snow arrives.

 - Relax with our little family!

 - Find a Christmas tree in our mountain forest.